 About 1 to 3 % of the dietary cobalamin enters the bloodstream without first binding to IF via an unspecified mechanism via the gastrointestinal tract or the oral mucous membranes.
 If large quantities are consumed orally, this passive cobalamin absorption becomes increasingly important.20

-In the temperate climate zones, everyone needs to give special attention to this problem.
-We can only absorb a portion of the vitamin D (in German only) we need from the foods we eat, and we therefore need to spend time in the sun.
+In temperate climate zones, everyone needs to give special attention to this problem.
+We can only absorb a portion of the vitamin D (in German only) we need from the foods we eat, and we, therefore, need to spend time in the sun.
 However, after about 20 minutes of exposure to UVB radiation without wearing sunscreen, the production of vitamin D stops.

 We can also get enough vitamin D in winter if we spend time in the sun at elevations of 1500 meters or higher.
 Below this elevation, the angle of incidence is such that there is too much air mass between the sun and ourselves and the body can’t produce vitamin D. The half-life period of our reserves is about three weeks.